slgbroadcast/DependencyInjectionInStaticClass/README.md

 }
 ```

+### Ensuring Correct Service Lifetime Management

-Since we have to respect the lifetime of services, we create a new `ServiceScope` and use the
+Since `Scoped` and `Transient` services need to be disposed of after usage, it’s necessary to create a new
+`ServiceScope` each time services are accessed within the static class.
+This can be achieved by calling `ApplicationHost.Services.CreateScope()`.
-`ServiceProvider` from the `serviceScope`.
+Using `ServiceProvider` from this `serviceScope`,
-Now we have access to all the services.
-It is important, that `Scoped` and `Transient` services are disposed correctly after using.
-To achieve this, we have to dispose the `serviceScope`.
+we can access services while guaranteeing that they are disposed of correctly once their usage is complete.

+Example:

 ```csharp
 using (IServiceScope serviceScope = ApplicationHost.Services.CreateScope())